doolanshire/trafalgar/codebook.md

 * **construction**: nation which built the ship, to account for captured vessels.
 Two possible factors:
 	* British
 	* French
 * **commander**: the officer commanding the ship.Two names (separated by a comma) are listed for flagships, and for ships that had their commander killed in action or as a direct consequence of it.
-In the latter case, the symbol '†' is appended to the deceased officer's name.
+In the latter case, the symbol '†' (killed in action) or '(DOW)' (Died Of Wounds) is appended to the deceased officer's name.
+Uniquely, Capt.
+Don Antonio Pareja of *Argonauta* is listed '(WIA)' (Wounded In Action).
 * **group**: the group the ship operated in.
 One of the following factors:
 	* Attacking the head of the Franco-Spanish fleet (*HMS Africa* only)
 	* Weather Column (British fleet only)